memfault/interrupt/_posts/2019-05-14-zero-to-main-1.md

 <!-- excerpt start -->
 Throughout the [Zero to main() series]({{ '/tag/zero-to-main' |
-absolute_url  }}) of posts, we demystify what happens between when power is applied and your main function is called.
+relative_url  }}) of posts, we demystify what happens between when power is applied and your main function is called.
 In the process, we'll learn how to bootstrap a C environment, implement a bootloader, relocate code, and more!
 <!-- excerpt end -->